 Cesar Zepeda is a community leader raised in Richmond.
 Born in Mexico, his family immigrated to the Bay Area when he was eight years old.
 He has been a community leader and advocate since as far back as he can remember.
 Cesar co-founded and became President of the Hilltop District Neighborhood Council.
 He also Founded the Hilltop District Homeowners & Stakeholders Association Cesar co-founded the city’s first LGBT organization, Richmond Rainbow Pride, and Somos Latin@s, a Latino organization created to empower and increase the Latino voice in Richmond and Bay Area.
 Cesar joined the Contra Costa College Foundation Board in 2017 and served on many non-profit boards around the Bay Area, helping various causes.
 He volunteers every free time get gets.

 BK Williams, Vice President

-I am BK Williams, an issues oriented filmmaker working at all times with social justice in mind.
-In 2014 when the anti gay actions took place against the city’s lesbian Council Member Beckles, I was able to capture the events in the documentary Against Hate which details hate speech, free speech, big corporate takeover attempts, homophobia, and the uniting of the LGBTQI community that said “no more”, and changed the narrative for our community in Richmond.
-I serve in any volunteer capacity that provides a challenge and peaks my interest and allows depth in any potential involvement.
+I am BK Williams, an issues-oriented filmmaker working at all times with social justice in mind.
+In 2014 when the anti-gay actions took place against the city’s lesbian Council Member Beckles, I was able to capture the events in the documentary Against Hate which details hate speech, free speech, big corporate takeover attempts, homophobia, and the uniting of the LGBTQI community that said “no more”, and changed the narrative for our community in Richmond.
+I serve in any volunteer capacity that provides a challenge and piques my interest and allows depth in any potential involvement.
 I seek to improve the community in which I live and connect those communities.
-After a career in the conservative world of banking, now I look forward to service to my community and I seek challenges that include simply making the world a better place.
+After a career in the conservative world of banking, now I look forward to serving my community and I seek challenges that include simply making the world a better place.

 Lynn Sugihara, Board Member-at-Large